n-miles/heroku-demo-app/README.md

 When you `git push heroku master`, Heroku automatically detects what type of app you have deployed.
 In this case, it's a Node.js app, so it runs `npm install` to install dependencies.
-It now has a master copy of your app (they call it a slug) that can be deployed to each instance you spin up.
+It now has a master copy of your app that can be deployed to each instance you spin up.
+They call the copy a slug.
 When a new instance is spun up, the slug is copied into the new VM, and the command in the `Procfile` is executed.

 If you change the way that your application is started, or if you write a Java app or